 In 2021, an initiative began to bring the valves into the digital space.
 In a modern era where society is increasingly coming accustomed to both seeing and scanning 2D barcodes using smartphones, Parker’s Hydraulic Valve Division adapted the manufacturing and computing changes to incorporate the 2D barcodes on every valve manufactured.
 Customers now have a unique access point of information and capability.

 For the first time in history, each valve now comes individually serialized, embedded inside the 2D barcode.
-Traceability and quality assurance are inherent to the individual serialization.
-With an increase of counterfeiting and imitation, customers have increased confidence they are receiving a Genuine Parker Part.
+Traceability and quality assurance are inherent to individual serialization.
+With an increase in counterfeiting and imitation, customers have increased confidence they are receiving genuine Parker parts.

 With this ease of access, buying additional valves through eCommerce has become even easier.
 After scanning the Colorflow valve, a convenient “Buy Now” button provides a streamlined path to order valves and get them delivered to your address.
 Our vast network of Parker Distribution functions as eFulfillment.

 For a customer physically holding an existing product, information on the valve is now at their fingertips.
-Pressure drop curves, an installation guide, Colorflow FAQs, and performance limits provide an all-encompassing confidence and understanding for an end user of the product.
+Pressure drop curves, an installation guide, Colorflow FAQs, and performance limits provide all-encompassing confidence and understanding for an end-user of the product.